 Nike’s SWOT Analysis

-- Production costs: Since Nike business model outsources almost all its production, the company has reduced its operational costs, significatively, and focused its efforts and capital on marketing and sales.
+- Production costs: Since Nike’s business model outsources almost all its production, the company has reduced its operational costs, significantly, and focused its efforts and capital on marketing and sales.
 However, that doesn’t mean Nike has lost control over production quality.
-It only relies on suppliers that can support the brand’s standards.
+It only relies on suppliers that can support the brand’s standards;

 - Minor sales variations: The demand for Nike’s products doesn’t fluctuate a lot during the year.
 The sales of fashion products and apparel usually remain equivalent all throughout the months.
 Due to some major campaigns, the company sometimes experiences a sudden rise.
-But, in these cases, there have been many studies about, and it is ready to meet the demand
+But, in these cases, there have been many studies, and it is ready to meet the demand;

 - Speed: For sales to succeed, the companies must transform ideas into products on the shelves as fast as possible.
 Nike, through its processes, has accomplished this efficiency, keeping its audience engaged and avoiding losses.

 Nike’s business model success rests on the sum of innovation and marketing.
 The company faces some strong players in the market — such as Adidas or Under Armour.
 That’s why the brand maintains its focus on research and development.
 Its future plans, for instance, are to increase the use of sustainable material, a strategy to grow popularity and engage the audience.